 - Know where the shut-off valve for each appliance is and how to use it – but do not shut off your natural gas if you’re evacuating.
 If fire or emergency officials request FortisBC to do so, we will turn off natural gas service as a precautionary measure, or if there is an immediate threat to FortisBC infrastructure.

 When the shaking is over

-When it’s safe, keeping the safety of your family in mind, check your appliances and utilities for damage.
-Check the vents, chimney and connections at each gas appliance to be sure they have not been dislodged or blocked.
-If your gas appliances or gas pipes have been damaged, do not use them until they have been thoroughly inspected by a licensed gas contractor.
+When it’s safe, check your appliances and utilities for damage.
+Check the vents, chimney and connections at each natural gas appliance to be sure they have not been dislodged or blocked.
+If your natural gas appliances or pipes are damaged, do not use them until a licensed gas contractor has inspected them.
 You can find a licensed contractor using our online directory.

 Watch out for downed power lines

 If you’re outside or in your car after an earthquake, be alert for downed power lines.
 Even wires that are quiet and without sparks could still be live.
 If you see one, stay at least 10 metres away (33 feet, about the length of a school bus).

 Do not shut off your natural gas if you’re evacuating.
 If fire or emergency officials request FortisBC to do so, we will turn off natural gas service as a precautionary measure, or if there is an immediate threat to FortisBC infrastructure.
 Once fire or emergency officials confirm the situation is safe, FortisBC takes a number of steps to safely restore natural gas service: